117503445/GoWebDAV/README.md

 ## Configuration String

-Use a semicolon to separate each WebDAV service configuration, which means that the above string describes 2 services, which are
+Use a semicolon to separate each WebDAV service configuration, which means that `"/dav1,/root/dir1,user1,pass1,true;/dav2,/root/dir2,null,null,false"` describes 2 services, which are

 > /dav1,/root/dir1,user1,pass1,false